OoStellarnightoO/OSCP_Notes/02 - Mindset_Strategy.md

 Some videos and articles that I found to be actually useful:

-(Sorry to be a little annoyed at the many self-congratulatory articles on medium about how they pwned the OSCP or tried harder and all that mantra but offer little practical advice other than **YOU GOTTA TRY HARDER**.
-Ok rant over)
+(Sorry to be a little annoyed at the many self-congratulatory articles on medium about how they pwned the OSCP in five hours or tried harder and all that truism mantra but offer little practical advice other than **YOU GOTTA TRY HARDER**.
+Ok rant over but You can probably tell by now about my thoughts on "Try Harder")

 https://medium.com/@redefiningreality/your-bs-less-guide-to-acing-oscp-4eccaf497410 - This is truly a bs-less guide.
 My inspiration actually.